IBM/terraform-guardium-datastore-va/modules/aws-rds-mariadb/README.md

 3. **Database Configuration**:
    - The Lambda function connects to the MariaDB database using the provided credentials
-   - Creates or updates the `gdmmonitor` user with the specified password
+   - Creates or updates the `sqlguard` user with the specified password
    - Grants the necessary permissions for Guardium VA:
      - SELECT on mysql.user
      - SELECT on mysql.db